General-Software-Inc-Open-Projects/dataries-zookeeper-docker/README.md

 ## Environment variables

-The environment configuration is controlled via the following environment variable groups (PREFIX):
+The environment configuration is controlled via the following environment variable groups or PREFIX:

     CONF_ZOO: affects zoo.cfg
     CONF_LOG4J: affects log4j.properties

-Set environment variables with the appropriated group in the form <PREFIX>_<PROPERTY>.
+Set environment variables with the appropriated group in the form PREFIX_PROPERTY.

 Due to restriction imposed by docker and docker-compose on environment variable names the following substitution are applied to PROPERTY names: